northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 North Dakota Arrest Records

-North Dakota arrest records are official reports that provide information about the apprehension and detention of an individual for an alleged crime committed within state boundaries.
-North Dakota law enforcement agencies, such as County Sheriff’s Offices and Municipal Police Departments, generally create and maintain an arrest record after conducting an arrest to document the incident.
+North Dakota arrest records are official reports on the apprehension and detention of an individual for an alleged crime within the state's boundaries.
+In North Dakota, law enforcement agencies such as municipal police departments and county sheriff's offices generally create and maintain arrest records as official documentation after arrests.

 An arrest record is one of the first documents created in a criminal justice process, usually marking the beginning of the entire process.
-Furthermore, an arrest record provides pertinent information about an arrest that interested parties can review to learn more about the arrest, such as the reason for an arrest (the alleged offense), the arrestee’s identity, and where they are being held.
+Furthermore, an arrest record provides pertinent information about an arrest that interested parties may review to learn more, including the reason for the arrest (the alleged offense), the arrestee's identity, and the location where they are being held.

 According to the North Dakota Attorney General's Office 2023 Crime Report, 29,467 arrests were reported in the state that year.
 Juvenile arrests accounted for 13.2% of the total arrests, and more than 69% of arrests were of male offenders.
 Some of the most prominent offenses individuals were arrested for included DUIs and liquor law violations, accounting for 6,554 arrests (22.2% of the state's total arrests in 2023).
 Compared to the previous year's statistics, as detailed in ND AGO's 2022 crime report, 28,915 arrests were reported in 2022.
 Thus, the state experienced a 1.9% increase in arrests in 2023.